 CREATE YOUR STORY

 Expressing yourself through art in any way you choose can bring clarity and understanding.

 Support groups provide a safe place for individuals and families to grow and learn from one another.

 Tell me more

 Eating disorders are the number one killer of all mental illnesses, yet they remain widely misunderstood.
 Anorexia nervosa, bulimia nervosa, binge-eating disorder, and their variants, consist of severe disturbances in eating behavior and weight management.
 They often coexist with other mental illnesses, such as depression, anxiety, and obsessive-compulsive disorder.
 The consequences of eating disorders are serious and can be life-threatening.

 Looking for a way to get involved in your community?
 We are always seeking new volunteers to join our team.
 The Eating Disorder Foundation relies on over 100 dedicated volunteers to provide support and education throughout Colorado.
 Whether it’s a few hours a week or a few times a year, we need generous people like you to help break the silence and end the stigma.

 Are you looking for a fulfilling way to give back to the community you serve?
 EDF is looking for volunteer therapists to help facilitate our free support groups.
 Just once a month can make a difference.
-If you’re interested in finding out more, please contact Christine Evans.
+If you’re interested in finding out more, please contact Michael Schlut.
 Please, help us help those who are struggling.